pkck28/blackbox/README.md

 # Blackbox
-Blackbox provides a way to generate data which can then be used for building/testing a surrogate model or for any other prupose.
-Currently, only airfoil data generation with CST parameterization is ready to use, rest all modules are under developement.
+Blackbox provides a way to generate aerodynamic/aerostructural data which can then be used for building/testing a surrogate model or for any other purpose.
+Currently, airfoil data generation using CST and FFD parameterization, and wing data generation using FFD parameterization are ready to use, aerostructural module is under developement.

 ## Documentation
-Since the repository is not public, you will have to build the documentation locally.
+**Since the repository is not public, you will have to build the documentation locally**.

 - Clone (not download) the repo in a folder where you usually store packages (``packages`` folder is recommended) since you will be installing in editable mode.
 Easiest way to clone is to use terminal.